 Documents that have historical versions saved will be followed by a number in parentheses which indicates how many historical versions SpiderOak has saved For example: "file.doc (3)".

 For instructions on how to delete historical versions, see our Deleting historical versions FAQ

-Unfortunately, it's not possible to set SpiderOak not to save historical versions or to limit how many versions it keeps.
+It is not possible to set SpiderOak to not save historical versions or to limit how many versions it keeps.